Group taxation is not permitted under the Indian tax law.

-The CbCR will be applicable only for taxpayers having an annual consolidated group turnover of over INR 55 billion (USD 850 million) in the preceding accounting year of the parent company.
-A parent entity of an outbound international group or an alternate reporting entity of an inbound international group, resident in India, will have to file the CbCR with the specified tax authority.
-For Indian subsidiaries with parent companies resident outside India, the CbCR will ordinarily be filed by the parent entity in its home country or by a designated entity in its home country.
-The Indian tax authorities will access the CbCR through mutual exchange of information agreements with such country, failing which the Indian subsidiary will be required to furnish the report.
+The CbC report will be applicable only for taxpayers having an annual consolidated group turnover of over INR 55 billion in the preceding accounting year of the parent company.
+A parent entity of an outbound international group or an alternate reporting entity of an inbound international group, resident in India, will have to file the CbC report with the specified tax authority.
+For Indian subsidiaries with parent companies resident outside India, the CbC report will ordinarily be filed by the parent entity in its home country or by a designated entity in its home country.
+The Indian tax authorities will access the CbC report through mutual exchange of information agreements with such country, failing which the Indian subsidiary will be required to furnish the report.
 However, if the parent entity is not obligated to file the CbC report in its home country or if there is no mutual exchange of information agreement signed between India and the parent entity’s country or territory, then the Indian subsidiary will be required to furnish the report.

 In case there are multiple entities of the same international group resident in India, one of the entities will have to be identified as the designated entity for filing the master file as well as for other communication in respect of the master file and the CbC report.
 Further, the rules have prescribed various forms for intimations to be filed with the specified tax authority and filing of the master file and CbC report with the specified tax authority at various dates.
-For financial year 2016-17, the due dates for filing of the various intimations as well as for filing the master file and CbCR have been extended and are now with reference to 31 March, 2018 (which is also the due date for filing the annual tax returns.
+For financial year 2016/17, the due dates for filing of the various intimations as well as for filing the master file and CbC report have been extended and are now with reference to 31 March 2018 (which is also the due date for filing the annual tax returns.
 In case of CbC report, every parent entity or the alternate reporting entity resident in India will have to file the report within a period of 12 months from the end of the said reporting accounting year.
 No specific timelines have been prescribed for filing of the CbC report by Indian subsidiaries with parent companies resident outside India.

 Significant penalty provisions will apply for non-compliance and furnishing inaccurate information.